DarkFlippers/unleashed-firmware/RoadMap.md

 ## What we're planning to implement in 1.0.0

-- Updating firmware from SD (work in progress, almost done)
 - Loading applications from SD (tested as PoC, work scheduled for Q2)
 - More protocols (gathering feedback)
 - User documentation (work in progress)